 Non-linear thinking, a relatively new term, is vague enough (perhaps naturally so) that a simple google search will yield more beatings-around-the-bushes than formal definitions for the phrase.
 I think of it as follows:

-Human thought characterized by expansion in multiple directions, rather than in one direction, and based on the concept that there are multiple starting points from which one can apply logic to problem.
+Human thought characterized by expansion in multiple directions, rather than in one direction, and based on the concept that there are multiple starting points from which one can apply logic to a problem.

 Non-linear thinking is less constrictive – letting the creative side of you run rampant because of its inherent lack of structure.
 It’s kind of like letting a puppy run wild on a walk up a mountain – anything of interest will be thoroughly investigated (and perhaps peed on) before jumping to the next, possibly non-related subject!
 It’s very much like brainstorming – allowing thought to flow, unhindered, in attempts to arrive upon something special in the process.